SianJade/climate-change-data-dashboard/README.md

 - Stacked DC line chart showing the increase in renewable enegry production each year by continent.

+- DC pie chart showing ways to reduce carbon footprint and how many tonnes of co2 emissions each change would save per person per year.

 - All links to external websites use the `target='blank'` attribute in order to ensure that they open in a new tab when clicked, rather than in the current tab and taking the user off of the dashboard page.
 This eleminates the need for the use of the browser's back and forward buttons.